 People who drink heavily or binge drink regularly are more likely to have alcohol use disorder.
-That's more than four drinks in a day or more than 14 in a week for men.
+Heavy drinking is more than four drinks in a day or more than 14 in a week for men.
 Women are considered heavy drinkers when they have more than three drinks in a day or more than seven in a week.

 But there’s no specific number of drinks per day that mean you have the condition.
 The diagnosis depends on how alcohol affects your life.